 Today’s marketing strategy is built on online customer acquisition.
 It is the most important area of your overall strategy.
-The reason why online customer acquisition is so critical to your overall marketing strategy is summed up by one word: Internet.
+The reason why online customer acquisition is so critical to your overall marketing strategy is summed up by one word: the Internet.
 The reach of the internet is unrivalled.
 So in order to increase your sales, you need to optimise your online acquisition plan.
-Here are 5 simple steps on doing just that.
+Here are 5 simple steps…

 Step 1: Customer Service